Raúl Albiol: Villarreal

 On 4 July 2019, the 33-year-old Albiol returned to Spain after agreeing to a three-year deal with Villarreal.
 He made his debut on 17 August, in a 4–4 home draw with Granada.

 Albiol scored twice from 11 appearances in the 2020–21 UEFA Europa League, as the club won the first major honour of its 98-year history.
 In the 2021 UEFA Super Cup against Chelsea, he missed the decisive penalty in the shoot-out.

+On 12 April 2022, Albiol was named player of the match in a 1–1 away draw against Bayern Munich in the Champions League quarter-finals second leg, securing Villarreal's qualification by winning 2–1 on aggregate.
+In May 2025, four months shy of his 40th birthday, he left the La Cerámica Stadium.

+Pisa

+Albiol returned to Italy and its top tier in September 2025, joining newly-promoted Pisa as a free agent.

 International career

 Having represented Spain at under-21 level, Albiol made his debut for the senior squad on 13 October 2007 in an UEFA Euro 2008 qualifier against Denmark, a 3–1 away win.
 In the final stages, he appeared twice for the eventual champions, against Sweden (subbing in for the injured Carles Puyol) and Greece.

 New national team coach Vicente del Bosque included Albiol in the squad for the 2009 FIFA Confederations Cup in South Africa.
 He started in Spain's first game, partnering Puyol in central defence ahead of Valencia teammate Carlos Marchena and helping defeat New Zealand 5–0.

 Albiol was picked for the 2010 FIFA World Cup, but did not leave the bench for the eventual champions after having suffered an injury in training.
 Again as an unused player, he was also in the squad for the Euro 2012 tournament in Poland and Ukraine, which also ended in victory.

 Albiol was named in Spain's 23-man squad for the 2014 World Cup.
 He made his debut in a major finals in the last group match against Australia with the Spanish already eliminated, playing the whole 90 minutes alongside Sergio Ramos in central defence in a 3–0 victory.

+On 11 October 2018, after taking part in the 4–1 friendly away victory over Wales, Albiol appeared in his 52nd international to become the most-capped player from his region of birth, surpassing David Albelda.
+He went on to total 58 appearances.

+Style of play

+A reliable and physically strong player who excels in the air, Albiol's main asset is his versatility, as he can play as a centre-back, right-back or defensive midfielder.